Cuba during World War I: War effort on Cuba

 After the declaration of war all German ships within Havana Harbor were seized, and Cuban ports were opened to Allied warships.
 A bill was being drafted to authorize the offering of a contingent of 12,000 men to the United States.

 Internal politics were strengthened by the declaration as liberals, who agreed with the move, decided to stop criticizing the government.
 In July 1917, the Menocal government suspended constitutional guarantees with the measure being claimed to be intended against German spies.

 The Cuban government also agreed to the stationing of U.S. Marines on the island.
 However the Americans, afraid that this would undermine the national and international position of the Menocal government, announced that the goal of the intervention was to support the sugar harvest as major war contribution of Cuba, thus becoming known as Sugar Intervention.

-The Cuban Red Cross was also reorganized, established operations in Europe and supported the Allied forces on the Western Front.
+The Cuban Red Cross was also reorganized, as it further established operations in Europe and supported the Allied forces on the Western Front.
+In 1919, an additional 25 female Cuban nurses were sent to London to help the Voluntary Aid Detachments effort.

 War on Austria-Hungary

-The United States declaration of war on Austria-Hungary came on December 7, 1917 and Panama followed on December 10, 1917.
+The United States declaration of war on Austria-Hungary came on December 7, 1917, and Panama followed on December 10, 1917.
 Cuba would do the same on December 16.
 From WW1, Cuba was given some recognition for their efforts in the form of donations from America, however, they lost money overall.